 Before you have treatment you have a specialised CT planning scan.
 The treatment team use this to plan exactly where to give the radiotherapy.
 You might also need to have a plastic mould made to keep you completely still during the treatment sessions.

 They then leave the room.
 This is so they are not exposed to radiation.
-You are alone for a few minutes.
+You are alone for a few minutes while you have the treatment.
 But they can see and hear you the whole time.

 You can't feel the radiotherapy.
 It doesn’t hurt but you might find it uncomfortable to lie in position during the treatment as the radiotherapy couch can be quite hard.
 You can ask your doctor or specialist nurse if you can take a painkiller half an hour beforehand if you think it might help.